Stas-Levman/Weight-tracker-with-Terraform-and-Ansible/terraform/README.md

 There are two template resources, one creates the API call script to update OKTA uri's, the other template creates the .env file creation script.
-Both of these scripts are used later on in the configure
+Both of these scripts are used later by ansible to cofigure the machines.

 The project uses a linux virtual machine scale set for elasticity and a managed postgrSQL database flexible server.